ecalder6/azure-gaming/README.md

     5. Launch Remote Desktop Connection on your local machine and follow the last step for Standard VM.

 ### IV.
 Setup Steam
-Steam is automatically installed and set to launch at startup.
+Steam is automatically installed on your VM.
+Launch it and log-in with your steam credentials.
 Once logged in, install your games through Steam on the VM.
-Unfortunately, Steam no longer allows interaction-free installation from local machine.
+Unfortunately, Steam no longer allows interaction-free installation from local machine, requring you to do a bit of setup in the VM.

 You could either install a game to your system drive (managed disk) or a temporary drive.
 The temporary drive has faster speeds, but you lose all your data after deallocating a VM.
 You will have to re-install your games every time you stop and start your VM if you choose to install on the temporary drive.
 See [Q & A](#q--a) for more.